DhairyaC/Cutlery-Image-Classification/README.md

 ## Overview
+Image classification using Machine Learning has many useful applications for daily tasks and has the potential to make our lives easier.
+Machine Learning programs aim to learn from images to find object patterns that make them recognizable.
+For example, we tend to recognize a fork because it has a handle, a neck and four points.
+Therefore, ML and Image classification should identify those patterns in a picture to classify it as a fork.

 ## Goal
+I'm going to explore the application of data manipulation, transfer learning and a custom deep neural network to a cutlery image dataset to find the model with the best image classification performance for four categories - cup, knife, fork, spoon.

 ## Objectives
 1. Take 100 images per class with at least 3 classes using my phone/camera.
 Display 5 examples from each class.